uconneeb/outreach/community-outreach.md

 ## Biodiversity Collections Event

-The UConn Biodiversity Collections (<a> https://biodiversity.uconn.edu </a> ) organized an outreach event in November 2022.
+The UConn Biodiversity Collections (<a href="url">https://biodiversity.uconn.edu</a>) organized an outreach event in November 2022.

 Students, faculty, and staff created conifer-living animal ornaments out of felt.
 These ornaments were hung on a Christmas tree and displayed as part of an outreach effort to get the community engaged with learning about animals that live in conifers and why conifers are ecologically important.